 The menu of a restaurant by far is what drives customers to become frequent visitors.
 The more the customers enjoy the food, the most often they will frequent the restaurant.
 Having a simple, yet tasty menu has been proven to deliver results.
 This table identifies all menu items and prices.
 It can be used as a guide to determine what dishes to keep on the menu, to take off, or to bring back.

-- Item #.
+Item #.
 All menus items typically have a number associated with them, making it easier for the servers to press a number on the POS system as well as making it easy for the clients to identify which meal they want even if they struggle to pronounce the name.

 Menu status.
 This is a drop down field that indicates whether the item is offered on the current version of the menu, if it needs to be added, or if it has been removed.

-- Price.
+Price.
 A number field indicating the price of the dish.

 Picture.
 A picture of what the dish or drink should look like for reference.

 Depending on the location of the restaurant, there are often local or regional laws that require workers that handle food whether that be serving food or cooking the food itself to have certifications in order to ensure the workers are informed about the best food handling sanitation practices.

-- Certification code.
+Certification code.
 The unique certification code.

 Name.
 The name of the certification.

 Issuing authority.
 The authority that issues the certification.

 Link to register.
 The URL to the certification.
 This can be used by staff to try register for the certification.

-- Staff.
-This field links to the Staff table, identifying which staff members currently hold the certification.
+Staff**table, identifying which staff members currently hold the certification.

-- All certifications.
+All certifications.
 Displays all certifications without any filters.

 Most restaurants have reoccurring shifts that are associated with certain responsibilities.
 This table identifies each of those shifts that the workers are assigned.

-- Name.
+Name.
 The name of the shift.

-- Start time.
-The time the shift begins in 24H format.
+Start time.
+The time the shift begins in 24 hour format.

-- End time.
-The time the shift ends in 24H format.
+End time.
+The time the shift ends in 24 hour format.

 Shift duration.
 The duration of the shift in hours.

-- Staff.
-This field is linked to the Staff table, identifying which staff members have previously worked the specific shift.
+Staff**table, identifying which staff members have previously worked the specific shift.

-- All shifts.
+All shifts.
 Displays all shifts with no filters.

 Each supplier has one or two contacts the restaurant directly deals with in regards to placing orders or scheduling deliveries.
 This table tracks the different contacts associated with the vendors and suppliers the restaurant uses.

-- Name.
+Name.
 The name of the contact.

-- Phone.
+Phone.
 The phone number of the contact.

-- Company associated.
-This field links to the Suppliers table, identifying the specific supplier the contact is associated with.
+Suppliers**table, identifying the specific supplier the contact is associated with.

-- Note.
+Note.
 Additional notes about the contact.

-- All contacts.
+All contacts.
 Displays all contacts sorted in alphabetical order.

 Each position at any company comes with a set of responsibilities.
 Often times certain positions also have different uniforms.
 This table identifies each role and the respective details that pertain to the specific table.

-- Role title.
+Role title.
 The title of the role.

-- Responsibilities.
-General responsibilities the role in is charge of.
+Responsibilities.
+General responsibilities of the role.

 Uniform.
 A description of the uniform a staff member in this role would be required to wear to work.

-- # of staff.
+# of staff.
 This is a formula field that counts the number of staff members that hold this position.

-- Staff.
-This field is linked to the Staff table, identifying the specific staff members that have held the position.
+Staff**table, identifying the specific staff members that have held the position.

-- All roles.
+All roles.
 Displays all roles sorted in alphabetical order.